 In the afternoon I was doing various stuff on my comp.
 One of them was making sure my VMs I use for testing websites on the different IE versions were all up to date.
 But strangely when it came to running Windows Update, I got a message that I needed to add various domains to the trusted sites options in IE:

-See which updates failed to install To continue, you must first add this website to your trusted sites in Internet Explorer.
+To continue, you must first add this website to your trusted sites in Internet Explorer.

 The site cannot determine which updates apply to your computer or display those updates unless you change your security settings to allow ActiveX controls and active scripting.
 The best way to do this without lowering your security settings is to make this site a trusted website.
 Your security settings will continue to block potentially harmful ActiveX controls and scripting from other sites but you will be able to get updates.